1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 > This page provides a high-level overview of `User Svc`.
 For detailed information, refer to the [User Svc API documentation](/docs/1backend/login).

+## Glossary

+**Token**: A JWT (JSON Web Token) issued and signed by the User Svc, used to authenticate both human and service accounts.

+**Role**: A simple string identifier like `user-svc:user` or `user-svc:org:{orgId}:admin` that represents a specific capability or access level.
+Roles are embedded in tokens.

+**Invite**: A way to assign roles to users—both current and future.
+Invites allow roles to be claimed later, once the user joins or logs in.

+**Permission**: A string such as `petstore-svc:read`, typically mapping to an API action or endpoint.
+Roles can bundle multiple permissions.

+**Grant**: A mechanism for assigning permissions to users or roles.
+Grants define who can access what by connecting users or roles with specific permissions.

 ## Overview

 The most important thing about the User Svc is that service (machine) and user (human) accounts look and function the same.